VA Streamline Refinance | Reduce Your Monthly Payment

-No home finance expert could have predicted it a couple of years ago, but VA home loan rates have now fallen below 4 percent into the 3s.
-For anyone who is currently a VA loan borrower — even if you got a great rate in 2014 or 2015 — it could be worth looking into a VA Streamline Refinance to reap the benefits of today’s even lower rates.
+Interest rates are at historic lows.
+For anyone who is currently a VA loan borrower — even if you got a great rate in 2014 or 2015 — it could be worth looking into a VA Streamline Refinance to reap the benefits of today’s even lower interest rates.

-Before you click away because of other refinance horror stories you might have heard, consider this: the VA Streamline program removes nearly all of the common pain points that you often hear about traditional home refinancing.
+Though a refinance might seem like a hassle, VA-eligible borrowers can lower their monthly payment with the VA Streamline Refinance (also sometimes called a VA Interest Rate Reduction Refinance Loan (IRRRL)).
+This loan program removes nearly all of the common pain points that you often hear about traditional home refinance options.
 In other words, the process is seamless, and it can begin saving you money very quickly.

-The biggest qualification: You must be a veteran or military service member who is currently a VA loan borrower, and be in good standing with your mortgage payments.
-That means as long as you were not more than 30 days late on a payment more than once over the past year, you have a good chance of meeting qualification requirements.
+The biggest qualification: You must be a veteran or active-duty service member who is currently a VA loan borrower, and be in good standing with your existing VA loan.
+That means as long as you don’t have more than one late payment over the past year, you have a good chance of meeting qualification requirements for this loan type.

-Extra perks to consider.
-If you’ve been thinking about making an energy-efficient home improvement, the VA streamline allows borrowers to tack an additional $6,000 onto the principal of the loan that they can then use to perform qualified home upgrades.
-This could be a great way to increase the value of your home, and save you some energy costs in the long run.
+If you’ve been thinking about making an energy-efficient home improvement, the VA streamline allows borrowers to tack an additional $6,000 onto the principal of the new loan that they can then use to perform qualified home upgrades.
+This could be a great way for homeowners to increase the value of the home and save some energy costs in the long run.

-With the process so simple and the out-of-pocket costs minimal or even nothing if you so choose, a VA streamline can help you save hundreds of dollars on your monthly mortgage payment.
-Even if you have a decent rate now, the fact that you can drop it to below 4 percent might just make it worth your while to look into this option.
-To get started, work with a VA approved lender to see if an IRRRL is a good move for you.
+With the process so simple and minimal out-of-pocket costs minimal, a VA Streamline Refinance can help you save hundreds of dollars on your monthly mortgage payment.
+Even if your current mortgage interest rate is low, historically low interest rates could mean a lower monthly payment.
+To get started, work with a VA-approved lender to see if an IRRRL is the right refinance program for you.